 Sponsored products display ads are made to help reach a specific target group of consumers.
-The process of creating an ad through the tool is fairly simple.
-But, as you get down the rabbit hole, it gets more and more complex to compete for value.
+The process of creating an ad through the tool is relatively simple.
+But, as you get down the rabbit hole, it becomes more complex to compete for value.

 An average ad will sell for about $0.19 CPM (cost per 1000 impressions).
-While a video will sell for as much as $25 CPM.
+At the same time, a video will sell for as much as $25 CPM.
 This depends on a variety of factors which we’ll explore below.

 Amazon Sponsored Display ads are a self-service, pay-per-click (PPC) advertising solution.
 They allow brands to reach their target audience either on Amazon or other platforms.

 Also known as Product Display Ads, these allow sellers to promote products (and, more recently, services) to attract interest.
 It results in either a sale or general brand awareness.

 Sponsored Display Ads: How To Get Started

 Amazon has a unique way of helping your business grow through its advertising platform.
 So, you need to know all the bits on how to get started before planning out your campaign:

 Your goal with a display ad on Amazon is to increase brand awareness and potentially land a sale while providing a great shopping experience for your target customers.

 For this to happen, you need to open your ad account.
 Then, you can use automated targeting or manual keywords to identify a specific target audience.